The Death of Bondsmen Ads

 - Social Media: The presence of your company’s brand on Facebook, Twitter, Instagram, etc.

 Like with their decision to discontinue bail ads, Google has also brought the hammer down on spammy link building.
 The difference is that this shift in focus happened back in 2013.
-Many sites were heavily penalized for the illegitimate formation of backlinks and suffered major ranking drops.
+Many sites were heavily penalized for the illegitimate formation of backlinks and suffered significant ranking drops.
 It’s never been more important to keep your off-site SEO strategy within the regulations levied by Google and its constituents.

 - Mobile Design: The intuitiveness of your website’s display on smartphone devices